 The ears of small business America must have perked up last month when President Obama spoke about that critically important sector in his State of the Union address.
 And mine did as well.
 Here’s when it really got interesting: “I’m … proposing a new small business tax credit -– one that will go to over one million small businesses who hire new workers or raise wages.
 While we’re at it, let’s also eliminate all capital gains taxes on small business investment, and provide a tax incentive for all large businesses and all small businesses to invest in new plants and equipment.”

-Later the President explained there would be a $5,000 tax credit for employing an additional worker, forgiveness of the employer’s 6.2 percent portion of Social Security payroll taxes for newly added salaries and other salary increases, an end to capital gains on investment, and continuation of rapid write-offs for new capital investment, all to be targeted to businesses with 50 or fewer workers.
+Later the President explained there would be a $5,000 tax credit for employing an additional worker, forgiveness of the employer’s 6.2 percent portion of Social Security payroll taxes for newly added salaries and other salary increases, an end to capital gains on investment, and continuation of rapid write-offs for new capital investment, all to be targeted to business with 50 or fewer workers.

 On first hearing the President’s message, and captured by the moment, I shouted out, “Right on!
 Now we are getting somewhere.”
 According to press reports, I was not alone in my enthusiastic reaction.
 John Arensmeyer, CEO of Small Business Majority, happily said, “These tax credits are simple and straightforward, and will support small businesses to generate the jobs Americans so desperately need.
 And they’ll start doing it now.”

 My response must have come from a stored-up love for small businesses that goes back more than 40 years.
 But after settling back in my chair, I had other thoughts on the matter.
 Let me explain.